It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-Dishwasher safe.
-Non-skid ring on bottom.
+Dishwasher-safe salad spinner.
+Features a non-skid ring on bottom.
 Bowl also doubles as a serving dish.
 One-handed operation is convenient.

 A brief history of faulty spin mechanisms (problem has been corrected).

 Spin knob is easy to turn.
 Convenient vent for adding and draining water without removing the lid.
 Locking lid is great for travel.

 Some have concerns about the durability of the lid locks.

 Designed to reduce wobbling for easy and comfortable use.
 Effortless pulling-bar system with brake button on lid.
 Heavy-duty, quality materials.